natlogica/hundred-days/r1-log.md

 ### R1D71
 Publishing the Flask app to a third-party service that deploys from GitHub.
 Learning about gunicorn, psycopg2-binary and upgrading from SQLite to PostgresQL.

+### R1D72
+Working with Pandas and Python Notebook in Google Colaboratory.
+Otherwise can use Jupyter Notebooks.
+Analyzing data in a csv.